California police officer killed in shooting, another officer injured: 'This is a tragedy beyond measure'

 Shots were fired around 5:20 p.m. as officers served the warrant at an apartment in the city, reports said.

-One of the officers was killed in the shooting, while the other injured and transported to an area hospital in stable condition, according to the San Luis Obispo Police Department.
+One of the officers was killed in the shooting, while the other was transported to an area hospital in stable condition, according to the San Luis Obispo Police Department.

 TWO CALIFORNIA COLLEGE STUDENTS RESCUED AFTER GETTING STRANDED ON BOAT MADE OF BUCKETS, KIDDIE POOLS